turingschool/accelerated-mod-0/pairing_1.md

 ## Reflection

-[Follow the directions in this Gist](https://gist.github.com/ameseee/70d0e1c5d393cd74b892784d81407c79) and submit your fork of it in the Google Form.
+[Follow the directions in this Gist](https://gist.github.com/ameseee/70d0e1c5d393cd74b892784d81407c79) and submit your fork of it in the submission form.

 <br><br>